Somerset: Economy

 Agriculture and food and drink production continue to be major industries in the county, employing over 15,000 people.
 Apple orchards were once plentiful, and Somerset is still a major producer of cider.
 The towns of Taunton and Shepton Mallet are involved with the production of cider, especially Blackthorn Cider, which is sold nationwide, and there are specialist producers such as Burrow Hill Cider Farm and Thatchers Cider.
 Gerber Products Company in Bridgwater is the largest producer of fruit juices in Europe, producing brands such as Sunny Delight and Ocean Spray.
-Development of the milk-based industries, such as Ilchester Cheese Company and Yeo Valley Organic, have resulted in the production of ranges of desserts, yoghurts and cheeses.
+Development of the milk-based industries, such as Ilchester Cheese Company and Yeo Valley Organic, have resulted in the production of a range of desserts, yoghurts and cheeses.

 Traditional willow growing and weaving (such as basket weaving) is not as extensive as it used to be but is still carried out on the Somerset Levels and is commemorated at the Willows and Wetlands Visitor Centre.
 Fragments of willow basket were found near the Glastonbury Lake Village, and it was also used in the construction of several Iron Age causeways.
 The willow was harvested using a traditional method of pollarding, where a tree would be cut back to the main stem.
 During the 1930s, more than 3600 ha of willow were being grown commercially on the Levels.
 Largely due to the displacement of baskets with plastic bags and cardboard boxes, the industry has severely declined since the 1950s.
 By the end of the 20th century, only about 140 ha were grown commercially, near the villages of Burrowbridge, Westonzoyland, and North Curry.

 Towns such as Castle Cary and Frome grew around the medieval weaving industry.
 Street developed as a centre for the production of woollen slippers and, later, boots and shoes, with C&J Clark establishing its headquarters in the village.
 C&J Clark's shoes are no longer manufactured there as the work was transferred to lower-wage areas, such as China and Asia.